code-423n4/2022-05-cally/README.md

   either a)

     - Bob exercises his option after 23 days
-    - He sends and credits 164.3 ETH (strike amount) to Alice and the BAYC is sent to him
+    - He sends 164.3 ETH (strike amount) to the contract and the BAYC is sent to him.
+The 164.3 ETH is credited to Alice
     - His option is burned and Alice's vault is marked as `isExercised` and is stopped from starting any more auctions

   or b)

-    - After 30 days Bob's option expires out of the money
+    - After 30 days Bob's option expires out of the money and he has chosen not to exercise
     - The option is automatically put up for auction again with the same parameters (0.1 ETH premium, 30 day duration, BAYC, max strike 500 ETH)

 At any point Alice can `harvest` her uncollected premiums.
-If the option has been exercised then she can `harvest` her 164.3 strike ETH too.
+If the option has been exercised then she can `harvest` the 164.3 strike ETH too.
 If Alice wants to `withdraw` her underlying assets (ERC721/ERC20) and close her vault, then she has to initiate a withdrawal first and then wait for the currently active option to expire.

 Flow diagram: